Roger Bernadina: International career

 Bernadina represented the Netherlands national baseball team at the 2013 World Baseball Classic and 2023 World Baseball Classic.
 He also played for the Dutch at several European Baseball Championships, Olympic qualifier tournaments, the 2019 WBSC Premier12, and Haarlem Baseball Week in 2022 and 2024.
+He was named to the All-Star team of the 2007 European championship after leading the tournament in stolen bases and runs scored.

+Personal life

+Bernadina's younger brother, Roderick, played in the minors for the Baltimore Orioles from 2010 to 2013 and later for the Curaçao national team.
+Another brother, Ludwig, managed Sparta-Feyenoord in the Hoofdklasse from 2009 through July 2011.